aatxe/oxide/notes/rustfest-proposal.md

 As Rust programmers, we all have an intuitive sense that types are useful, and of course, we rely on Rust's ownership model and borrow checker to keep our programs free of data races.
 But what exactly do our types _mean_?
-Can a better understanding help us to build correct and secure software?
+Can a better understanding help us to build more correct and secure software?

 In this talk, we'll explore an ongoing effort to build an accessible formal semantics for Rust and its application to understanding the meaning of types in Rust programs.
 We'll then use this newfound